Blotting Paper for Teens with Oily Skin

 What blotting paper does not do

 Blotting paper does not replace washing your face.
-It does not remove sunscreen, makeup, dirt, or sweat the way a cleanser does.
-It also does not change how much oil your skin produces over time.
+It does not clean like a cleanser, reapply sunscreen, treat acne, or change how much oil skin produces over time.

-Blotting paper is easiest to explain as a napkin for surface shine, not a skincare shortcut.
-It can help a teen feel more comfortable during the day, but it should sit alongside basic habits: gentle cleansing, moisturizer when needed, and sunscreen during daytime.
+Think of it as a napkin for surface shine.
+It can help a teen feel more comfortable during the day, while the main routine stays basic: gentle cleansing, moisturizer when needed, and sunscreen during daytime.

 FAQ